beave/meer/doc/source/configuration.rst

        # data.
 For example,  with MySQL/MariaDB output enabled, they update the
        # "sensor.health" table with the current epoch time.
 Think of these
        # events like a "ping" for your sensor.
 This can be useful for detecting
-       # when Meer, Suricata or Sagan have "died" unexpectedly.
+       # when Meer, Suricata, or Sagan have "died" unexpectedly.

        health: enabled
        health_signatures: 20000001,20000002,20000003,20000004